Kinesiology

 RequirementsHours

-LEAD 500Introduction to Leadership Behaviors, Characteristics and Theories3
+LEAD 500Introduction to Leadership Theory and Behavior3

 HEA 660College Student Development3